dimitri-edel/dte-workout-app/README.md

 ## Setting up the project
 Now that I have the project and the database for the project has been specified, I need to migrate all the django models to the database and create a superuser.
 All of them will be mapped to the database.

-In the terminal I enter the following intructions:
+In the terminal I enter the following instructions:
 1) python manage.py migrate
 2) <code>python manage.py createsuperuser</code>
 2) Enter username, password and confirm password

 ### Setting up a folder for templates
-1) Create templates forlder in the project folder: **prj/templates**
+1) Create templates folder in the project folder: **prj/templates**
-2) Add thhe folder to settings.py under TEMPLATES
+2) Add the folder to settings.py under TEMPLATES
 3) Create base template for the project under **prj/templates/base.html**

 <code>